njhdunn/msi-container-tutorial/_episodes/04-building-containers.md

 ```

 Now, open an interactive session with your user (no `--fakeroot`).
 You can use now the container with hmmer ready in a
 few steps.
-Let's check by printing the help documentation for `nhmmer
+Let's check by printing the help documentation for `nhmmer`:

 ```bash
 apptainer shell myUbuntu